Lin2907/general-knowledge-quiz/README.md

 ### Feedback
  + Correct Answer: Receive positive feedback and move on to the next question.
-Incorrect Answer: Learn from your mistake with detailed feedback on why the selected answer was incorrect.
+ + Incorrect Answer: Learn from your mistake, you can play the quiz again and give it another try to find the correct answer

 ### Scoring System
- + Each correct answer earns you 1 point.
+ + Each correct answer earns 1 point for the user.
-Your total score is displayed at the end of the quiz.
+ + The total score is displayed at the end of the quiz.

 ### Timer
  + A timer is set for 5 minutes to complete the quiz.
 The quiz needs to be finished within the time limit for the best experience.